schoenwetteradam/wix-keeping-it-cute-app/README.md

 Generate these values in the **Wix Developer Center** by creating (or selecting) an app and navigating to **API Keys**.
 Create a new API key for server-to-server calls and copy it into `WIX_API_TOKEN`.
-Add a webhook secret and place its value in `WIX_WEBHOOK_SECRET`.
+Under **Webhooks**, generate a secret and place its value in `WIX_WEBHOOK_SECRET`.
 Put both variables in `.env.local` during development or set them as environment variables in your deployment platform.
-The webhook secret is currently unused unless you implement request verification.
+The secret is used to validate the `x-wix-webhook-signature` header.

 These values are required to build and run the API routes.
 Variables prefixed with `NEXT_PUBLIC_` are exposed to the browser, while server-side handlers rely